Rivals-Workshop-Community-Projects/rivals_workshop_guide/docs/workshop_guide/art/workflow.md

 > Arm looking a little too far back?
 Just drag it forwards and make some adjustments at the shoulder.

-How exactly you work with layers is quite personal, but here are some ideas, roughly in order from bottom to top:
+How exactly you work with layers is quite personal, but here are some ideas, roughly in order from bottom layer to top:

 - Reference materials can go at the bottom for you to draw over.
     - A Scaled down sprite of a similar character (but be careful if you want to keep rivals proportions).
-    - Zetterburn, or whatever rivals character looks most similar to yours.
+    - Zetterburn, or whatever rivals character looks most like yours.
     - A line representing the floor is common.
 - It's often helpful to make [rough sketches](#starting-with-low-detail) before animating.
 If you make them in Aseprite, you can make them a low layer to draw over.